Siri Stafford/Getty Images

-Most Americans are on track to be dirt-poor in retirement.
-There are many reasons for the lack of savings, but many people find themselves stymied by the basics, wondering, "What is an IRA account, anyway?"
+Polls indicate that most Americans haven't saved enough for retirement.
+While the reasons for this are varied, many people find themselves confused by the basics, wondering, "What is an IRA account, anyway?"

 Individual retirement accounts, or IRAs, are a tax gift from Uncle Sam.
 Essentially, the IRA label on an account tells financial institutions and the IRS that the account is for retirement and gets special tax treatment.